Andrew McCutchen Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks third in MLB.
+- The Marlins pitching staff leads the league with a collective 9.6 strikeouts per nine innings.

-- The Marlins' 4.11 team ERA ranks 14th among all MLB pitching staffs.
+- The Marlins have the 14th-ranked team ERA among all MLB pitching staffs (4.09).

-- Marlins pitchers combine to surrender 77 home runs (one per game), the ninth-fewest in baseball.
+- Marlins pitchers combine to allow 79 total home runs at a rate of one per game (to rank 13th in baseball).

-- The lefty last appeared on Saturday against the Washington Nationals, when he tossed six innings, allowing one earned run while giving up four hits.
+- The left-hander last appeared on Sunday against the Washington Nationals, when he tossed six innings, allowing two earned runs while giving up five hits.

-- The 25-year-old has amassed an ERA of 3.88, with 9.9 strikeouts per nine innings, in 14 games this season.
-Opponents have a .260 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.